nblauch/nblauch.github.io/_teaching/coding_workshop.md

 ---
-title: "Coding and Computation in Psychology and Neuroscience"
+title: "Organizer of UMNC Coding and Computation in Psychology and Neuroscience"
 collection: teaching
 type: "Workshop"
 permalink: /teaching/coding_workshop